VLSI-EDA/PoC/docs/ChangeLog/template.rst

 Already documented changes are available on the ``release`` branch at GitHub.

-* VHDL common packages
+* VHDL Common Packages
-* VHDL Simulation helpers
+* VHDL Simulation Packages
 * New Entities
 * Updated Entities
 * New Testbenches